Guangyi-Z/JanC-Language-Interpreter/README.md

 ###Features To Do

 1. Comment
-2. arbitrary return in functions
 3. ref pass in functions
+2. array size and default initialization
+3. array len syntax
 4. mixed type elements in Array
 5. unary operations
+6. logic
+6. string
-6. abstract the id of Reference into Reference itself
+6. abstract the id of Reference into Reference itself, return ref type

 ####Difficult Points